Local RAG and embeddings

 ollama pull bge-m3

-Switch between them by changing the EMB_MODEL variable in the script above.
+To switch, change the EMB_MODEL variable in the script above.

 Common things that go wrong